Choosing the right CRM solution is not an easy task.

 Once you have a list of pain points and integrations you need, you can shortlist suitable CRMs.
 To find good CRM solutions, use Google or ask for recommendations.

-When googling, don’t use general queries such as: What is the best CRM for a small business?
+When googling, don’t use general queries such as: What is the best CRM for [industry X]?

 Both of which are good tools but too complicated and expensive for small businesses.